 - DON’T: Make a recorded statement for an insurance company or feel pressured to accept an early offer (it’s probably way less than you deserve).

-- DO: Call a lawyer to learn about your rights and have them handle all conversations with insurance providers and other parties.
+- DO: Call a lawyer to learn about your rights and have them take the lead on all conversations with insurance providers and other parties.

 Read more of our testimonials.